OracleCPS/GG4BigData/CloudWorkshop_GG4BD_500.md

 javawriter.bootoptions=-Xmx512m -Xms32m -Djava.class.path=.:ggjava/ggjava.jar:./dirprm
 ```

-4. Now goto ggsci prompt and you will see the replicat RFWDSV. start the replicat and see the data in the OCI object storage.
+4. Now goto ggsci prompt and you will see the replicat rfwcsv. start the replicat and see the data in the OCI object storage.

 ![](images/500/image100_2.png)